Back to all Advice

 During

 Outside of the technical sessions, meet and talk with people.
 Poster sessions are perfect because people are standing alone in front of a poster that advertises their research topic, so find a relevant topic and ask the presenter some questions.
 Interesting discussions also happen at lunches, receptions, and coffee breaks.
 If you are extroverted and comfortable introducing yourself, go for it!
-But if (like me) you are more introverted, you can trail an advisor or senior colleague and let them make introductions.
+But if (like me) you are more introverted, you can trail an advisor or colleague and let them make introductions.

-New acquaintances will almost certainly ask, “what do you work on?”
+New acquaintances will almost certainly ask, "what do you work on?"
 So plan a short (10–20 second) answer, and practice giving it a few times before the meeting.
-Ask the same of them, and then follow up about their research techniques or something more varied such as where they are from or how they got their current job.
-Most people enjoy talking about their work or themselves, so ask questions if you feel shy or at a loss for words.
+Ask the same of them, and follow up about their research techniques or something more varied such as where they are from or how they got their current job.
+Most people enjoy talking about their work or themselves, so just ask questions if you feel shy or at a loss for words.
 Consider bringing and giving out business cards.
-Most people won’t have them, but they are fairly inexpensive and an easy way to help people remember you.
-How many times have you met someone and then forgotten their name?
-Wouldn’t it have been useful if they had given you a piece of paper listing their name and affiliation, plus a web address where you could learn about their work?
+Most people won't have them, but they are fairly inexpensive and an easy way to help people remember you.
+How many times have you met someone and then quickly forgotten their name?
+Wouldn't it have been useful if they had given you a piece of paper listing their name and affiliation, plus a web site where you could learn more about their work?

 After

 The next iteration of my original Moscone-Center conference launches this month.
 Two decades later, I will stroll into a sea of familiar faces, and my preparations will be intuitive.
 No single event caused a step-change in my experience, but years of steady effort paid big dividends.
-So whether you are an overwhelmed first-timer, or slightly more experienced, just aim to learn a few things or meet a few people each day.
-And take pride that you didn’t wear a t-shirt to a meeting full of suits.
+So whether you are an overwhelmed first-timer or slightly more experienced, just aim to learn a few things and meet a few people each day.
+And take pride that you didn't wear a t-shirt to a meeting full of suits.

 Register